YC/goat/README.md

 # Goat
-A compiler for Goat, a procedual language from the assignments of [COMP90045 - Programming Language Implementation, Semester 1 2019](https://handbook.unimelb.edu.au/2019/subjects/comp90045/print).\
+A compiler for Goat, a procedual language from the assignments of [COMP90045 - Programming Language Implementation, Semester 1 2019](https://handbook.unimelb.edu.au/2019/subjects/comp90045/print).

-This is my own implementation in Rust, to relearn some compiler concepts.
+This is my implementation in Rust, to relearn some compiler concepts.

 ## Implementation
 - Lexer